CharlieMallon/milestoneThree/README.md

-# To Do Aplication - the Reward scheeme!
+# To Do Application - the Reward scheme!

 [View the live website here]()

+This application is a To Do list with a Twist, it uses the reward theory to give you rewards for completing tasks.
+This rewards are given at random intervals so as to encourage tasks to be done without rewards.
+The inspiration for this came from an experiment on children -name experiment - find experiment

+**Name Ideas**
+- DOOO
+- Rewarding To Do's

 ## User Experience (UX)